krisek/audioloader/README.md

 # Upgrade

 Audioloader is distributed in this Git repository.
 New features are developed against branches, thus you can rely on the master HEAD until further notice.
-Do regular pulls against it, so that you get the latest bugfixes and the new features implemented.
+Do regular pulls against it (`git pull https://github.com/krisek/audioloader.git && pip install -r requirements.txt`), so that you get the latest bugfixes and the new features implemented.

 # Use